ZeniMax sues virtual reality startup Oculus headset technology

-SAN FRANCISCO Videogame publisher ZeniMax Media Inc on Wednesday sued Oculus, alleging theft of trade secrets during development of a gaming headset by the virtual-reality startup that Facebook Inc (FB.O) has agreed to buy for $2 billion.
+SAN FRANCISCO May 21 Videogame publisher ZeniMax Media Inc on Wednesday sued Oculus, alleging theft of trade secrets during development of a gaming headset by the virtual-reality startup that Facebook Inc has agreed to buy for $2 billion.

 ZeniMax and its subsidiary id Software Llc are suing Oculus and co-founder Palmer Luckey for, among other things, hiring away employees like well-known game programmer John Carmack to "surreptitiously gain further unauthorized access" to intellectual property, according to the lawsuit filed in a federal court in Texas.